 By providing real-time customer information to sales, the sales team can be more competitive and win more deals.
 By providing real-time customer information to sales, the rep is more knowledgeable and can close larger deals.
 Sales productivity improves, and quota attainment also improves.
 All of this is possible in partnership with a strategic marketing operations group.

-The value of the marketing operations function to executives
+The value of the marketing operations function to other executives

 - A new tool for driving company growth